The Risks Associated with Sanitary Napkin Receptacles

 The traditional Sanitary Napkin Receptacle poses many risks for women in public restrooms.
 Soiled tampons and sanitary napkins may contain blood borne pathogens such as HIV and Hepatitis.
 Typical plastic or metal Sanitary Napkin Receptacles requires women touch the receptacle in order to open and dispose of sanitary waste.

-Hygafem's touchless bin provides a courtesy flap so ladies do not see or touch any sanitary waste previously disposed.
-Also, a biodegradable bacterial growth inhibitor effective against pathogens like Hepatitis B, Hepatitis C, and HIV, is placed inside each bin by Hygafem Service Technicians.
-Each bin is removed from the restroom to be cleaned and by an EPA registered and approved bacteriacide before being returned to the premises.
+WellBeing’s touch-less bin provides a courtesy flap so ladies do not see or touch any sanitary waste previously disposed.
+Also, a biodegradable bacterial growth inhibitor effective against pathogens like Hepatitis B, Hepatitis C, and HIV, is placed inside each bin by WellBeing Service Technicians.
+Each bin is removed from the restroom to be cleaned and by an EPA registered and approved bactericide before being returned to the premises.